Top of Page

 Structure & Organization

 The ARA consists of a district report and 16 regional reports.
 The City of Chicago Department of Planning and Development created boundaries for regions based on housing and employment research.
 Natural borders such as rivers and train lines divide each region.
 These borders are likely considerations for families when selecting a school.
-The ARA uses these regions as they are more consistent than city wards or school networks.
+The ARA uses these regions since they are more consistent than city wards or school networks.

-The ARA includes all CPS schools, including traditional neighborhood schools, Charter schools, Selective Enrollment, Magnet, Special Education Specialty, and Options High Schools.
+The ARA includes all CPS schools, including traditional neighborhood schools, Charter schools, Selective Enrollment, Magnet, Special Education, Specialty, and Options High Schools.

 Maps